-The in-person version of this class meets for five hours a week, but about half of that time is studio/lab.
-For this online format, you should budget at least 7.5 hours a week (in total) for class meetings, homework, and reading.
-Note that online courses require even more reading and video-watching than in-person classes.
+This course will meet in-person.
+This class meets for 5 hours a week, but about half of that time is studio/lab.
+In addition, you should budget at least eight hours a week outside of class for homework and reading.

 You will learn to: